SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 - [IDE] Click on the `My Device Types` tab
 - [IDE] Click `New Device Type` (top right corner)
 - [IDE] Click `From Code`
-- [GitHub] Go to the respository for the Ecobee Sensor: <https://github.com/StrykerSKS/SmartThingsPublic/blob/StrykerSKS-Ecobee3/devicetypes/smartthings/ecobee-thermostat.src/ecobee-thermostat.groovy>
+- [GitHub] Go to the respository for the Ecobee Thermostat: <https://github.com/StrykerSKS/SmartThingsPublic/blob/StrykerSKS-Ecobee3/devicetypes/smartthings/ecobee-thermostat.src/ecobee-thermostat.groovy>
 - [GitHub] Click `Raw`
 - [GitHub] Select all of the text in the window (use Ctrl-A if using Windows)
 - [GitHub] Copy all of the selected text to the Clipboard (use Ctrl-C if using Windows)